 Another point about the majority of auto-caption tools out there today, is that they mostly offer English automatic captions.
 At the moment, we at Amara also offer English automatic captions, but with Brazilian Portuguese, Spanish, German and French coming soon!

-Signing up for an Amara Plus Team and ordering automatic English captions is straightforward, user-friendly and fun.
+Signing up for an Amara Plus or Community Team and ordering automatic English captions is straightforward, user-friendly and fun.
 Reach out to our awesome Customer Support and Advocacy Team if you’d like to know more about our new product and how you can take advantage of our Early Adopter Program!